This site is currently undergoing revision: apologies for any inconvenience or incoherence. We hope it is temporary.

 It is helpful to think of the evaluation step as continually asking the question of whether the opportunity is worth investing in.
 You are actually constructing and then continually revising an "investment prospectus."

-There are five basic questions that you should ask as you evaluate an opportunity.
+To summarize, there are five basic questions that you should ask as you evaluate an opportunity.

 1. Is there a market opportunity?